rcazzara/seldovia/_families/Bayou_Family.md

 ---
 full_name: "Bayou Family"
 ---
-There were **Bayou** families living in Seldovia as early as 1900.
-It is likely that the original Russian Bayou came to Kodiak in the 19<sup>th</sup> century and married an Alaska Native women, as they descendants are sometimes listed as [**Creoles**](../_resources/Seldovia_Russian_Creoles_In.md) in census records.
+There were **Bayou** families living in Seldovia before 1900.
+It is likely that the original Russian Bayou came to Kodiak in the 19<sup>th</sup> century and married an Alaska Native woman, as their descendants are sometimes listed as [**Creoles**](../_resources/Seldovia_Russian_Creoles_In.md) in census records.